snigdha2210/python-ai-image-captioning/Readme.md

 ## Prerequisites

-Before running the script, ensure you have the following installed:
+Before running the scripts, ensure you have the following installed:

 1. **Python** (version 3.7 or higher)
 2. Required Python libraries: